mcnalu/questionme/README.md

 ## To do:
 * //load from API
-* implement feedback to answers
+* //implement feedback to answers
 * multiple choice answers